HyperInspire/InspireFace/doc/CMake-Option.md

-# Overview of CMake Parameters for Compilation
+# Overview of CMake Option for Compilation

 Here are the translation details for the compilation parameters as per your requirement: